Email marketing metrics are far simpler than other metrics such as Website analytics.

 - Churn rate

-Some experts don’t track this number, but it it worth watching for a simple reason — if the signup is promoted heavily and few people sign up for it, there is a problem with either the promotion or the perceived value of the email
+Some email marketing experts don’t track this number, but it it worth watching for a simple reason — if the signup is promoted heavily and few people sign up for it, there is a problem with either the promotion or the perceived value of the email,

-The open rate is the number of subscribers who actually open the email when they receive it.
+The email marketing open rate is the first and most important email marketing metric.
+It is the percentage of subscribers who actually open the email when they receive it.

-A fairly common range is between 15 and 25 percent.
+A fairly common range for open rates is between 15 and 25 percent.
+It varies by industry and other factors such as the subject line.

 The open rate improves when it is sent at a good time of the day or especially if the subject line is inviting enough.